Weight Loss

 Like any medication, Zepbound can cause common and serious side effects that you should know about before you take it.
 Some people shouldn’t take it all.

-Common side effects are also called adverse reactions.
-They’re considered “common” when they affect 1 and 10% of people who take a medication during clinical trials.
-Clinical trials are the studies done to prove a drug is safe and effective and get it FDA-approved before it’s sold to the public.
-Side effects may also come from research trials done after a medication is approved, called postmarketing data.
+Clinical trials are studies that prove a drug is safe and effective and get it FDA-approved before it’s sold to the public.
+Research trials done after a medication is approved can also reveal side effects.
+These kinds of trials produce what is called postmarketing data.

 The FDA requires drug manufacturers to include side effects on a prescription drug’s label, aka the monograph or medication guide.

-Common side effect | Affected percentage of placebo group | Affected percentage of Zepbound group taking 5, 10, and 15 mg doses |
+Common side effect | Affected % of placebo group | Affected % of Zepbound group taking 5, 10, or 15 mg doses |

 Nausea | 8% | Up to 29% |